rosalsm/rosalsm.github.io/tutorial-week-4.md

 Making a model of the HTML page and

-Accessing and changing the HTML page
+Accessing and changing the HTML page.

 The DOM is an API (application programming interface)